 Edgerton is a somewhat small city located in the state of Wisconsin.
-With a population of 5,532 people and three constituent neighborhoods, Edgerton is the 136th largest community in Wisconsin.
-Edgerton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 5,631 people and three constituent neighborhoods, Edgerton is the 136th largest community in Wisconsin.

-Edgerton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Edgerton is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Edgerton who work in office and administrative support (15.03%), sales jobs (8.24%), and management occupations (7.86%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Edgerton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Edgerton is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Edgerton who work in office and administrative support (12.60%), sales jobs (9.85%), and teaching (8.35%).

-Being a small city, Edgerton does not have a public transit system used by locals to get to and from work.
+Edgerton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Edgerton citizens is a little higher than the average for US cities and towns: 23.42% of adults in Edgerton have at least a bachelor's degree.
+The education level of Edgerton citizens is substantially higher than the typical US community, as 29.73% of adults in Edgerton have at least a bachelor's degree.

-The per capita income in Edgerton in 2010 was $26,757, which is upper middle income relative to Wisconsin and the nation.
-This equates to an annual income of $107,028 for a family of four.
+The per capita income in Edgerton in 2018 was $28,336, which is middle income relative to Wisconsin and the nation.
+This equates to an annual income of $113,344 for a family of four.
 However, Edgerton contains both very wealthy and poor people as well.

 The people who call Edgerton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Edgerton residents report their race to be White, followed by Asian.
-Important ancestries of people in Edgerton include Norwegian, Irish, English, and Italian.
+Important ancestries of people in Edgerton include German, Irish, Norwegian, Polish, and English.

 The most common language spoken in Edgerton is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Polish and Spanish.